-In this post, we’re going to take a look at the lives and careers of 23 of the greatest and most famous French singers of all time.
-Let’s get started with one of the most loved ones: Edith Piaf.
+In this post, we’re going to take a look at the lives and careers of 30 of the greatest and most famous French singers of all time.
+Let’s get started.

 1. Edith Piaf

-Édith Giovanna Gassion is perhaps the most iconic of the voices of France.
+Édith Giovanna Gassion, best known as Édith Piaf, is perhaps the most iconic of the voices of France.
 La Vie en Rose sings to audiences worldwide; even 76 years later, her songs resonate, and her voice still captivates.

-Her entire career remained on a rocky foundation; she became internationally renowned after WW2.
-She wrote and collaborated with composers on several of the songs she wrote the lyrics for and indulged in many affairs with famous men.
+Her entire career remained on a rocky foundation, but she became internationally renowned after WW2.
+She wrote and collaborated with composers on several songs she wrote lyrics for, and indulged in many affairs with famous men.

 2. Nicolas Reyes